Entropy of embedded surfaces in quasi-fuchsian manifolds: Quasi-Fuchsian case

+\end{definition} It is shown in \cite{ghys1990espaces} that $D_X^a$ for $a>0$ small enough is a distance, called Gromov distance.
+However, we do not need here such renormalisation.

 The proof of Theorem \ref{L'eaglite des PS implique proportionalite des psectres} is in two steps.
-The first one we prove that if the Patterson Sullivan measures are equivalent then the Gromov distances $D_\Sigma$ and $D_{\Hyp^3} $ are Hölder equivalent.
+The first one we prove that if the Patterson Sullivan measures are equivalent then the functions $D_\Sigma$ and $D_{\Hyp^3} $ are Hölder equivalent.
 The second one we prove that this last condition implies the proportionality of the length spectrum.